kimbente/svgd/README.md

 ![til](gifs/svgd_animation_center_init.gif)

-Let's break it down: Given is a target distribution, which is a bimodal Gaussian Mixture in 2D:
+Let's break it down: Given is a target distribution, which in this case is a bimodal Gaussian Mixture in 2D:
 ![target distribution](img/target_distribution.png)

 We can retrieve the density of the target distribution at any given location x.